acn-sbuad/avanade-workshop/README.md

 You will now be prompted for configurations for the project and login to Azure.
 Input the following values:

+[TODO: go through steps and confirm what needs to be selected] [Note: Could we have a file ready for them where they only need to replace certain parts of the code? ]
 - **Template for function**: Azure Cosmos DB trigger

 - **Function name**: CosmosTriggerFunction